Parandis/weather-app/README.md

 I spent around 3 hours on this project.

 ### Assumptions made
-- The weather forecast is specifically for Vancouver.
 - Users have a stable internet connection to fetch data from the OpenWeatherMap API.
 - Users will access the application using modern web browsers.